Itisfilipe/ccdakit/docs/guides/hl7-guide/index.md

 ### Clinical Sections

-Comprehensive coverage of all 29 C-CDA sections:
+Comprehensive coverage of all 39 C-CDA sections:

 See the [Sections Overview](sections/index.md) for:
 - Core Clinical Sections (9 sections)
 - Extended Clinical Sections (9 sections)
 - Specialized/Administrative Sections (11 sections)
+- Hospital and Surgical Sections (10 sections)

 Each section includes:
 - Clinical purpose and use cases